hahustat/Econometrics-Module/README.md

 # Install the development version from GitHub
-devtools::install_github("hahustat/ecostatm")
+devtools::install_github("hahustat/ecostatmodule")

- # Install the released version from CRAN but not yet
+ # You will  install the released version from CRAN but not yet
-install.packages("ecostatm")
+install.packages("ecostatmodule")